-According to the world standards website only 35% of the worlds population drives on the left.
-However cars, horse drawn vehicles and pedestrians have travelled on the left hand side of the road for centuries in the UK.
 The reason behind this may reach as far back as Roman times.
-In 1988 in Swindon, England archaeologists found a preserved track leading to a Roman quarry.
-The grooves in the road on the left were much deeper than those on the right, suggesting that Roman vehicles travelled on the left because carts would exit the quarry with a heavy load and enter it much lighter.
+In 1988 in Swindon England archaeologists found a preserved track leading to a Roman quarry.
+The grooves in the road on the left were much deeper than those on the right.
+As carts would exit the quarry with a heavy load and enter it much lighter, this groove pattern suggested that Roman vehicles were already traveling on the left.
 So why was this system in place?

 Horses as Vehicles

 The General Highways Act of 1773 recommended that horse traffic should keep to the left of the road and this was included in the Highway Act 1835.
-By 1771 the number of coaches on the road rose dramatically and this impacted the need for driving on the left.
+By 1771 the number of coaches on the road had dramatically, making the choice of tracks even more important.

-Most British cars have the drivers seat on the right of the car but this was not always the case.
-When cars and motor vehicles were first introduced many had a central driving seat position, but soon manufactures began considering where the safest position might be.
-Some chose the side closest to the curb so that drivers could avoid collisions with objects along the curbside more accurately, others manufactured vehicles with the diving seat closest to the road to give drivers a good line of sight ahead.
-The later side proved more successful and resulted in cars in left side driving countries such as the UK, the driver sits on the right.
+Most British cars have the driver's seat on the right of the car but this was not always the case.
+When cars and motor vehicles were first introduced many had a central driving seat position, but soon manufacturers began considering where the safest position might be.
+Some chose the side closest to the curb so that drivers could avoid collisions with objects along the curbside more accurately; others manufactured vehicles with the driving seat closest to the road to give drivers a good line of sight ahead.
+The latter consideration won out and resulted in the driver's seat being installed on the right in cars in left-side driving countries such as the UK.

-Most counties in Europe that became part of the British Empire used the keep left rule, but over time many have converted to the right.
+Most countries in Europe that became part of the British Empire used the keep-left rule, but over time many have converted to the right.

-In the 19th century the Netherlands, Switzerland, Germany, Italy, Poland and parts of Spain adopted the right hand traffic system to be aligned with France.
-In 1792 a decree in France had created a uniform traffic law requiring traffic to keep to the right and Napoleon ordered the military to stay on the right.
-In Denmark the system was adopted in 1793 and Belgium in 1899.
+In 1792 a decree in France created a uniform traffic law requiring traffic to keep to the right, and Napoleon ordered the military to stay on the right.
+In Denmark, the system was adopted in 1793, and in Belgium in 1899.
+During the 19th century, the Netherlands, Switzerland, Germany, Italy, Poland, and parts of Spain adopted the right-hand traffic system, to be aligned with France.

-By law Portugal changed in 1928, Italy in the 1920s, Spain in the 1930s and Madrid in 1924.
-Other counties switched over to right had driving in stages, Austria being a good example of this starting with the west in 1919 and finishing with Lower Austria in 1938.
+By law, Portugal changed in 1928, Italy in the 1920s, Spain in the 1930s, and Madrid in 1924.
+Other counties switched over to right-hand driving in stages, Austria being a good example of this starting with the west in 1919 and finishing with Lower Austria in 1938.

-There are currently only four countries in Europe who drive on the left - United Kingdom, Ireland, Malta and Cyprus.
+There are currently only four countries in Europe where people drive on the left: the United Kingdom, Ireland, Malta, and Cyprus.

-Most counties that drive on the left are islands, however for the few that have boarders with right side driving laws the change over is achieved by using traffic lights, cross over bridges or one way systems.
-Some manufactures are experimenting with drive by wire and brake wire vehicles which allow the steering wheel and brake controls to slide from left to right.
+Most counties that drive on the left are islands.
+The few that have borders with right-side-driving countries handle the changeover by using traffic lights, crossover bridges, or one-way systems.
+Some manufacturers are experimenting with drive-by-wire and brake-wire vehicles which allow the steering wheel and brake controls to slide from left to right.

 Would increase conformity with other countries and make driving abroad easier